zhengchen3/zhengchen3.github.io/_pages/about.md

 Zheng Chen (陈峥).
 I am currently a researcher with [Graduate School of Engineering Science, Osaka University](http://ushiolab.sys.es.osaka-u.ac.jp).

 My research interests lie in data representation, knowledge-based modeling, and biomedical engineering.
-I aim to explore a reliable form of automated biomedical systems designed on top of prior knowledge and practical consideration.
+My purpose is to explore a reliable form of automated biomedical systems designed on top of prior knowledge and practical consideration.
 Currently, I focus on neurodynamic cognition, cancers, and cardiovascular diseases by merging deep learning architectures with information theory.

 Publications can be found [here](https://scholar.google.com/citations?user=571LAh4AAAAJ&hl=en).